Italians like to dress up and you will feel more comfortable in smart casual dress.

 Note that some museums and galleries do not permit entry with large bags or backpacks, and there is not always a cloakroom facility.

-It is a legal requirement in Italy to carry some form of photo ID at all times.
+Remember it is a legal requirement in Italy to carry some form of photo ID at all times.

 Clothing Tips for Women